Seizures in older dogs can be caused by all sorts of health conditions, however sometimes what looks like a seizure is something completely different.

 If your older dog has kidney disease or kidney failure, toxins build up in his bloodstream and can’t be excreted the way they would normally be.

-This build up of toxins in the kidneys can cause seizures in senior dogs, but it’s pretty rare.
+This build up of toxins in the blood can cause seizures in senior dogs, but it’s pretty rare.

 Other symptoms are much more likely to show up first.
-Including increased thirst and urination, lethargy, weight loss and digestive upset.
+Including increased thirst and urination, lethargy, weight loss and nausea.

 Seizures or a coma don’t usually happen until the disease is very advanced.